Lynn, Massachusetts: Education

 Lynn has three public high schools (Lynn English, Lynn Classical, and Lynn Vocational Technical High School), four middle/junior high schools, two alternative schools, and, as of Autumn 2015, 18 elementary schools.
 They are served by the Lynn Public Schools district.

 KIPP: the Knowledge Is Power Program operates the KIPP Academy Lynn, a 5–8 charter middle school, and a charter high school called KIPP Academy Lynn Collegiate.

 There is also an independent Catholic high school located in the city, St. Mary's High School.
-There are two Catholic primary schools, St. Pius V School and Sacred Heart School.
+There are two Catholic primary schools, St. Pius V School and the now defunct Sacred Heart School.
 There is also one interdenominational Christian school, North Shore Christian School.

 North Shore Community College has a campus in downtown Lynn (with its other campuses located in Danvers and Beverly).

 Infrastructure

 Transportation

 Lynn has no Interstate or controlled-access highways, the nearest being U.S. Route 1 in Saugus and Lynnfield, and the combined Interstate 95 and Route 128 in Lynnfield.
 (The original design of Interstate 95 called for a route that would have paralleled Route 107 and crossed Lynn—including Lynn Woods—but the project was cancelled in 1972.)
 However, Massachusetts State Route 1A, Route 107, Route 129 and Route 129A all pass through Lynn.
 Route 107 passes from southwest to northeast along a relatively straight right-of-way through the city.
 It shares a 0.5 mi concurrency with Route 129A, which follows Route 129's old route through the city between its parent route and Route 1A.
 Route 129 passes from the north of the city before turning south and passing through the downtown area and becoming concurrent with Route 1A for 1 mi.
 Route 1A passes from Revere along the western portion of the Lynnway, a divided highway within the city, before passing further inland into Swampscott.
 The Lynnway itself runs along the coastline, leading to a rotary, which links the road to Nahant Road and Lynn Shore Drive, which follows the coast into Swampscott.

 Lynn is served by Lynn station on the Newburyport/Rockport Line of the MBTA Commuter Rail system, as well as River Works station (which is for GE Aviation employees only).
 A number of other stations were open until the mid 20th century.
 Numerous MBTA bus routes also connect Lynn with Boston and the neighboring communities.
 An extension of the Blue Line to downtown Lynn has been proposed, but not funded.
-A ferry service to downtown Boston was operated in 2014, 2015, and 2017.
+MBTA ferry route F5 service operates between Blossom Street Pier and downtown Boston.
 The nearest airport is Boston's Logan International Airport, about 5 mi south.